azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab7-nestingTemplates.md

 ## Summary

 We have worked through a lot of labs, and hopefully you have built up a wealth of capability and knowledge of the resources available to you.
-For the larger deployments then making use of the various constructs makes sense.
+For the larger deployments, making use of the various constructs makes sense.
 From the partner perspective there are a number of ways of leveraging them, but the following is one way of doing it:

 1. Invest the time to create flexible and functionally rich building blocks that meet as many scenarios as possible
 1. Incorporate t-shirt sizes to group properties together and standardise